 Exploring the evolution of technology and its impact on society Understanding the past is crucial for shaping the future.
 By studying the evolution of technology, from early computing to modern AI systems, we can better understand how technological innovations have transformed society and anticipate future developments.
 This theme explores key technological milestones, their societal impacts, and the lessons we can learn from them.

-What does an organization look like when a meaningful portion of the workforce is non-human?
+What becomes possible when language models can hold context, make decisions, and execute across long horizons?
 The interesting question isn’t how to use AI agents as tools — it’s how to structure work when agents can hold context, make decisions, and execute across long horizons without human intervention at every step.
 The org chart changes.
 The spec-writing changes.
 The definition of a “team” changes.